carboncopies/BrainGenix-ERS/Source/Internal/LocalConfigLoader/README.md

-# ERS Internal Library: ArgumentParser
+# ERS Internal Library: LocalConfigLoader

 ## Description

-The ArgumentParser library is responsible for reading, parsing and interpreting command line arguments passed into the program.
-For example, when opening a project, a command line argument is passed to the new instance of ERS via the CLI.
-This module reads those, parses them, and delivers that information to the relevant subsystems.
+The LocalConfigLoader provides a failsafe way of getting the config.yaml file.
+If the file is missing or otherwise bad, then the module will chuck an error rather than crashing horribly.
+This is mostly because mac machines for some god forsaken reason run the executables in a random ass path, so we have to try and see if the config is there and if not, then try loading it from somewhere else.